 In the late 1960s, a young Romanian economist named Stefan Mandel was struggling to get by.

 At the time, Romania was under oppressive Communist rule, a period marred by poverty, job and food shortages, and “profound misery.”
-Mandel’s salary of 360 lei (US $88) a month was not enough to support his wife and two children, and, as he later told Planet Money, he needed a way to “get some serious money, quickly.”
+Mandel’s salary of 360 lei (US $10) a month was not enough to make ends meet, and, as he later told Planet Money, he needed a way to “get some serious money, quickly.”

 Many Romanians in Mandel’s predicament had, out of necessity, turned to lives of crime.
 But Mandel, a self-described “philosopher-mathematician,” saw another way out: The lottery.